rehamAbass/class3/class3/PITCHME.md

 The following example is very important in its own right.
 + It also shows a simple example of inheritance...
-+ Java has very strong support for using hashtables.
++ Java has very good support for using hash tables.
   + We will learn more about it later.
 + For example, strings have a method `hashCode()`, which returns a very large number that is a hash of the string.